Mico27/gbs-uiAltDisplayTextPlugin/README.md

 # gbs-uiAltDisplayTextPlugin

-**Version 4.3.0 — Requires GB Studio ≥ 4.3.0**
+**Version 4.3.0.
+Requires GB Studio 4.3.0 or newer.**

-A GB Studio engine plugin that provides an alternative method of displaying text.
-Instead of writing font pixel data into VRAM tile slots at runtime (as the standard Variable Width Font renderer does), this plugin references tiles that are **already present in VRAM** and maps characters to those existing tile IDs.
-This preserves VRAM tile budget, enables pixel-perfect fixed-width fonts stored in the common tileset, and makes it possible to share graphical tiles between the background and the text renderer.
+Draws text out of tiles that are already loaded, rather than building each letter's pixels as it goes.

+That saves the tile slots GB Studio's text renderer normally reserves, which matters when a scene's art is already using most of them.
+It also lets a font live in your common tileset, so letters and scenery share tiles, and it gives pixel-exact fixed-width text where the standard renderer would space letters by width.

-All events added by this plugin appear in the script editor under the **Dialogue** or **Misc** groups and are prefixed with **Alt** to distinguish them from their standard counterparts.
+The events appear under **Dialogue** and **Misc**, each starting with **Alt**.

 <img width="307" height="288" alt="image" src="https://github.com/user-attachments/assets/1488a9c9-881e-4fae-b3fe-704547596e72" />